 Drainage

 Repair category 1

-Notes There are no obvious issues noted in terms of the foul and surface water drain systems.
+Notes There are no obvious issues noted that relate to the foul or surface water drainage systems.

 Set out below is a summary of the condition of the property which is provided for reference only.
 You should refer to the previous comments for detailed information.